 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Munford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Munford is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Munford who work in office and administrative support (14.05%), healthcare suport services (11.32%), and sales jobs (7.91%).

-Being a small town, Munford does not have a public transit system used by locals to get to and from work.
+Munford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Munford is quite a bit lower than the national average among all cities of 21.84%: just 10.33% of people here over 25 have a bachelor's degree or an advanced degree.